kartik-v/yii2-widget-datetimepicker/README.md

 ## Demo

-You can refer detailed [documentation and demos](http://demos.krajee.com/widget-details/datetimepicker) on usage of the extension.
+You can refer detailed [documentation and demos](http://demos.krajee.com/widget-details/datetimepicker) and [API Documentation](https://docs.krajee.com/kartik-datetime-datetimepicker) on usage of the extension.

 ## Usage